Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/03-start-stop-profiles.md

 pio kill --job-name experiment_profiles
 ```

 This will actually kill _all_ experiment profiles running.
-To specify a specific profile, use it's job-id:
+To specify a specific profile, use its job-id:

 ```bash
 pio kill --job-id <job-id>